nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Rewrite Resource File](uml/sequenceDiagrams/storage/images/rewriteResourceFile.png)

-<span class="info box">The procedures for rewriting the entire file for plan and schedule data sets are largely similar
+<span class="info box">:memo: The procedures for rewriting the entire file for plan and schedule data sets are largely similar
 to the above sequence diagram.</span>

 **(Step 1)** After an existing workout is updated or deleted, the `WorkoutCommand` object calls